Evolution in Real Time

 - Attend Pre-Conference Meeting

-To provide insurance in the event that the primary technology fails during the live event, you must bring two copies of the presentation technology onsite along with all applicable hardware.
+To provide insurance in the event that the primary technology fails during the live event, you must bring two copies of the presentation technology on-site along with all applicable hardware.
 If the technology also was accepted to another area of the conference, you will be required to bring an additional copy of your technology (for a total of three copies).
 If there is any reason that it is not feasible to bring two copies, this must be cleared with the Real-Time Live!
-Chair by 16 May 2022.
-No technology will be moved once it is set up for Real-Time Live! on the afternoon of Monday, 8 August.
+Chair by 16 May 2023.
+No technology will be moved once it is set up for Real-Time Live! on the afternoon of Saturday, 5 August.

-Arrange travel to Vancouver, Canada, to arrive before noon on Saturday, 6 August, for presenter check-in and tech setup.
+Arrange travel to Los Angeles to arrive before 12 pm PDT on Saturday, 5 August, for presenter check-in and tech setup.
 All presenters must be present at that time.
-Registration and travel costs are at your own expense, except for the contributor of record, who will receive recognition as specified in the SIGGRAPH 2022 Recognition Policy.
+Registration and travel costs are at your own expense, except for the contributor of record, who will receive recognition as specified in the SIGGRAPH 2023 Recognition Policy.

 Contributors should only present accepted, jury-reviewed Real-Time Live! content.
 Presenting new content is not allowed.